seregazhuk/seregazhuk.github.io_old/_posts/2017-02-25-replace-conditionals.md

 You can notice that we actually didn't replace the condition, instead, we have moved it to another place.
 But the key thing here was to make `StatisticsReport` class opened for extension.
 Before refactoring it was impossible to extend this class without touching its source code.
 Before refactoring this class made a decision how to behave according to some condition.
 Now we have small classes each with its own behavior.
 The conditional logic now is used for creation, not for choosing the right behavior.

 So, now we are faced with another problem.
 Where to put this creation logic?
 How we can get the required object?
-For this purpose, we can use *Fabric* design patterns.
-The main responsibility for fabrics is to create objects.
+For this purpose, we can use *Factory* design patterns.
+The main responsibility for factories is to create objects.
 In our case, we need different objects according to different formats:

 {% highlight php %}
 <?php

-class StatisticsReportFabric
+class StatisticsReportFactory
 {
-    public static function make($format) {
+    public static function makeFor($format) {
+        switch($format) {
             case 'csv':
                return new CvsStatisticsReport();
             case 'array':
                 return new StatisticsReport();